Get More People Out to Your Write for Rights AND Make it Amazing!

 3. Reach out to local media

-Contacting your local paper or television station to share about your event is easy with our Write for Rights Media Guide!
+Contacting your local paper or television station to share about your event is easy with our Write for Rights Media Guide (COMING SOON!)!
 Working with your local media is a great way to increase the impact of your event by telling your community about the human rights cases you care about and spurring others to take action.
-This guide offers some quick tips and materials to help you get the attention of local media!
+This guide will offer you some quick tips and materials to help you get the attention of your local media!

 4. Brand the heck outta your event!